 The current state law requires employers to display all mandatory workplace postings in their physical workplace settings.
 A list of each field’s state-mandated postings can be found on the Department of Labor’s website here.

 With the recent amendments to the law, employers must also notify their employees that mandatory postings are available to them in a digital format.
 Language in employee handbooks and other onboarding materials should be updated regularly to inform employees where to find digital copies of these documents.

 Furthermore, employers are ordered to create and upload digital copies of their mandatory postings to an internal service that employees can access may be a company-used HR system or virtual workplace platform.
 For companies without an internal website, employers should compile an email with the postings attached to it.
 These notices must be distributed company-wide once the bill is signed into law.

 Mandated postings help to inform employees of their rights in the workplace, regardless of the environment they are working in.
 The recent bill that updates state law, once signed, will seek to adequately equate offices with their remote work alternatives.

 Do you believe your rights have been neglected in the workplace?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including retaliation, discrimination, as well as issues of unpaid wages and overtime.
 Whatever your employment issue is, please reach out for a consultation today.